GetPageSpeed/nginx-extras-docs/docs/index.md

 To list available modules for installation, run:

-    sudo yum list available | grep nginx-module
+    sudo dnf list available | grep nginx-module

 To install the recommended group of modules for performance and security, you may want to run:

-    sudo yum -y groupinstall "nginx extras recommended"
+    sudo dnf -y groupinstall "nginx extras recommended"

 This installs NGINX, and modules: PageSpeed, Brotli, Dynamic ETag, Immutable (performance); ModSecurity, Security Headers (security).

 ## Upgrading modules

 New NGINX releases require upgrading its modules.
 Thanks to the repository, you don't need to worry about recompiling anything.
-We ship updated NGINX and module packages, and you can simply run `yum upgrade` to get to the latest NGINX and module packages.
+We ship updated NGINX and module packages, and you can simply run `dnf upgrade` to get to the latest NGINX and module packages.

 After updating a module package, to actually apply it at runtime, you have to run the binary upgrade routine.
 This can be done like this: